-CRL is an enterprise powered by the knowledge, expertise, ideas, and energy of individuals and groups in its community.
-Common Knowledge is a place where that collective intelligence is shared and those collective efforts are recognized and acknowledged.
+CRL is a platform for building community and facilitating collaboration among academic and independent research libraries, powered by the knowledge, expertise, ideas, and energy in its community.
+Festina lente (“make haste, slowly”) is a place where that collective intelligence is shared and those collective efforts are acknowledged and advanced.

 Recent Blog Entries

 CRL's new president Gregory Eow has posted an inaugural blog, Festina lente (make haste, slowly).
 In it he discusses how research libraries have enormous opportunities—defense of intellectual freedom, celebration of diversity, advocacy of responsible stewardship, promotion of social responsibility and the social good—to leverage proven models of community building and collective action to advance core professional values.

 September 7, 2018